-Our girls have access to Careers Clinics, they start UCAS applications early with the support of their Personal Tutor, and they attend Higher Education events to gain an understanding of the options available to them after Sixth Form.
-Nicola Onyett, Head of Careers, Higher Education and Project Qualifications is central to providing our Sixth Formers with all the tools and information they need to establish their next step.
+Our girls have access to careers clinics that give them the opportunity to seek advice and guidance throughout their time at the school.
+They start UCAS applications early with the support of their Personal Tutor, and they attend Higher Education events to gain an understanding of the options available to them after Sixth Form.
+Jude Kilburn and Andrew Oxtoby, our Heads of Higher Education and Careers, are central to providing our Sixth Formers with all the tools and information they need to establish their next step.

-Should a girl wish to explore alternatives to university, apply to a particular university, or if they have particular career ambitions, they will be given the support and direction required to pursue them.
-Girls are encouraged to apply for work experience opportunities.
-When students have specific degree courses or careers in mind, it is important that they choose their subjects wisely to ensure they fulfil the entry requirements.
-Further information on this can be found at ucas.com.
+Should a girl wish to explore alternatives to university, apply to a particular university, or if they have particular career ambitions such as Medicine, Law, Music conservatoires or Drama schools, they will be given all the support and direction required to pursue them.
+Girls are encouraged to apply for work experience opportunities and will be given assistance with this, from references and documentation to help with sourcing placements.
+If girls are looking to dive straight into the world of work, they'll receive support with everything from application letters and CV writing to interview skills.
+When girls have specific degree courses or careers in mind, it is important that they choose their A Level subjects wisely to ensure that they fulfil the entry requirements.
+Further information can be found at ucas.com.